zaki-1337/brushify-java-paint-clone/README.md

 ## How to run:
 - Download the project and run /src/Draw.java

-## Original Credit:
-This project was made for EECS3461, a user interfaces class at York University.

-Created by:
-- Kevin Arindaeng
-- Mina Zaki
-- Darren Tang

-## Update Credit:
+## Credit
-This project was updated as part of UE21CS352B, an Object Oriented Analysis and Design with Java class at PES University.
+This project was made as part of UE21CS352B, an Object Oriented Analysis and Design with Java class at PES University.
+Used https://github.com/azkevin/swing-drawing-app as base.
 Changes include refactoring the code to align with the MVC architecture, fixing minor compatibility issues and adding more features such as Move, Import Image, Fill, Delete and more Shapes.

 Updated by:
 - Adnan Zaki